Skip to content

 What we deliberately don't do

 Payroll.
 Tipouts.
 Compliance reports.
-There are great tools for those and we'd rather link out than half-build them.
-Schedio is the schedule, the floor and the hand-off – one plan, $49 a month per location, unlimited staff.
-If the group also runs a hotel with its own front desk or a retail floor, each site is its own location on the same account.
+There are great tools for those and we'd rather point you to them than build partial versions.
+Schedio is the schedule, the coverage and the hand-off – one plan, $49 a month per location, unlimited staff.
+If the group also runs a hotel with its own front desk or a retail store, each site is its own location on the same account.